RedWilly/Pump-UI/README.md

 ## Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` for local run, but for production create `.env` file in the root directory with the following variables:

 ```
 NEXT_PUBLIC_API_BASE_URL=backend-url